microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "codePath": "./measuring_one.qs"
 })

-## Using full measurements to identify the state of the system
+## Using Full Measurements To Identify The State Of The System

 Full measurements can also be used to identify the state of the system, if it is guaranteed to be in one of several possible orthogonal states.

 @[exercise]({
     "id": "full_measurements",
-    "title":  "Distinguish four basis states",
+    "title":  "Distinguish Four Basis States",
     "descriptionPath": "./full_measurements/index.md",
     "placeholderSourcePath": "./full_measurements/placeholder.qs",
     "solutionPath": "./full_measurements/solution.md",